We are reprinting an

 punish your dastardly and unmanly libeler.
 [Jones, quoted in Marx 1981, p.
 323]

-this, many intellectuals have evinced a shockingly hardhearted and dismissive
+intellectuals have evinced a shockingly hardhearted and dismissive attitude

-attitude toward Herr Vogt and Marx’s struggle against
+toward Herr Vogt and Marx’s struggle against defamation.
+Such

-defamation.
-Such intellectuals do not seem outraged by the fact that Vogt
+intellectuals do not seem outraged by the fact that Vogt published untrue

-published untrue things about Marx, nor by the fact that his lies threatened
+things about Marx, nor by the fact that his lies threatened the reputation of

-the reputation of Marx and his “party.”
-Expressions of support for Marx’s actions
+Marx and his “party.”
+Expressions of support for Marx’s actions in defense of

-in defense of himself and the “party,” or even signs of simple human sympathy,
+himself and the “party,” or even signs of simple human sympathy, are rare.

-against defamation as “a spectacular, pointless feud against one Karl Vogt” and
+defamation as “a spectacular, pointless feud against one Karl Vogt” and an

 calls it a “quarrel” and “a striking example both of Marx’s ability to expend